bytebase/bytebase.com-old/content/docs/en/introduction/what-is-bytebase.md

 Bytebase supports database-level manual and periodical backup.

-### Tenant Support
+### Tenant Database Management

-A multi-tenant service may create a separate database for each of its tenants.
-Bytebase can manage a specific database change deployment for all tenants in a single workflow.
+A multi-tenant service may provision separate [tenant databases](/docs/concepts/tenant-database) for each of its tenants.
+Bytebase comes with the [management capability](/docs/tenant-database-management) to provide robust schema change rollout for all tenants in a single workflow.